Best Solana RPC Providers Compared: Helius vs QuickNode vs Alchemy vs Triton (2026)

 For context, MadeOnSol uses a combination of Helius and a dedicated RPC for different features.
 Our Wallet X-Ray analyzer fetches up to 1,000 parsed transactions per scan, which requires reliable batch processing and consistent rate limits.
 Our Deployer Hunter uses gRPC streaming for real-time Pump.fun deploy detection.

 Different tools have different requirements — and that's exactly why this comparison exists.
 Pick the provider that matches your workload, and don't be afraid to use multiple providers for different parts of your stack.
+And if your volume is high enough that even the top tiers feel steep, our Solana API versus self-hosting a node cost comparison breaks down exactly when running your own node starts to pay off.

-Disclaimer: Pricing and features are current as of February 2026.
+Disclaimer: Pricing and features are current as of April 2026.
 Providers frequently update their plans.
 Visit each provider's website for the latest pricing.
 MadeOnSol is not affiliated with any RPC provider mentioned in this article.